 Your startup may be eligible if you:

-- Are a St. Louis-based early stage company
+- Are an early stage company

 - Have employees beyond the founders